Marie-France Pisier: Personal life

+Pisier completed her secondary education at the Lycée de jenunes filles Albert-Calmette where she was noted as an excellent student.
+For further education, she attended the University of Nice and the University of Paris where she obtained degrees in Law and Political Science and has spoken of decisions to be an actress instead of becoming a lawyer.
+She was active in student demonstrations, and was a supporter of women's rights and legal abortion and signed the Manifesto of the 343 in 1971.
+She overcame breast cancer in the 1990's.

+Her first marriage from 1973 to 1979 to lawyer Georges Kiejman ended in divorce due to irreconcilable differences.
+She was briefly in a relationship with actor Timothy Dalton.

-Pisier's first marriage to Georges Kiejman ended in divorce.
-She resided in Saint-Cyr-sur-Mer, Var, and was married to Thierry Funck-Brentano.
-The couple had a son, Mathieu, and a daughter, Iris.
+Pisier later on resided in Saint-Cyr-sur-Mer, Var, and was married to Thierry Funck-Brentano.
+The couple had two children: a son, Mathieu, and a daughter, Iris.

-In 1971, Pisier signed the Manifesto of the 343, publicly declaring she had an illegal abortion.

 Death

 Pisier died on 24 April 2011, aged 66.
 She was found dead in her swimming pool by Funck-Brentano and is believed to have drowned.
 She was survived by her sister Évelyne, brother Gilles, and both children.
 The local mayor announced her death to the news media and President Nicolas Sarkozy made a public statement honouring "her supreme elegance born of the most perfect simplicity".
+Isabelle Huppert publicly paid tribute to Pisier shortly after her death.